The BEST Homemade Chocolate Cake! Moist, rich, and super chocolatey! You won’t want anything else!

 Sift flour, baking soda and salt into a separate bowl.

 Using a stand mixer, whisk sugar and butter until fluffy.
 About 10 minutes.

 Add each egg and the yolk, one at a time, into the butter mixture, letting each one fully mix into the batter before adding the next.
-About 2-3 minutes of mixing in between each egg.
 Add in oil and mix until fully combined.
 The beat mixture on medium high speed for a minute- the mixture will be light and fluffy.

 Fold in ½ of the flour and then fold in ½ of the buttermilk mixture to the batter.
 Then fold in remaining flour and then remaining buttermilk mixture.

 Bake for 20-25 minutes or until a toothpick inserted comes out clean.
 Try baking the cakes on the same rack, or baking them one at a time.
 This will ensure even baking.

 Once the cakes are done let them cool completely before decorating.
 While cakes are cooling make a double batch of my easy chocolate buttercream.
 Then frost and enjoy!